EBIvariation/vcf-validator/README.md

 ## Download

 We recommend using the [latest release](https://github.com/EBIvariation/vcf-validator/releases) for the most stable experience using vcf-validator.
-Along with the release notes, you will find the executables `vcf_validator` and `vcf_debugulator`, which will allow you to validate and fix VCF files.
-Currently we provide executables for Linux and macOS.
+Along with the release notes, you will find the executables `vcf_validator` and `vcf_debugulator`, which allow to validate and fix VCF files.
+Executables for Linux, macOS and Windows are available.

 ## Run

 ### Validator

 vcf-validator accepts both compressed and non-compressed input VCF files.
-Supported compression formats are .bz2 and .gz.
+Supported compression formats are .gz and .bz2.
 For other formats such as .zip, the `zcat` command and a pipe can be used (see below).

 Reading uncompressed files:
 * File path as argument: `vcf_validator -i /path/to/file.vcf`
 * Standard input: `vcf_validator < /path/to/file.vcf`
 * Standard input from pipe: `cat /path/to/file.vcf | vcf_validator`

 Reading compressed files:
 * File path as argument: `vcf_validator -i /path/to/compressed_file.vcf.gz`
 * Standard input: `vcf_validator < /path/to/compressed_file.vcf.bz2`
 * Standard input from pipe: `zcat /path/to/compressed_file.vcf.zip | vcf_validator`

 The validation level can be configured using `-l` / `--level`.
 This parameter is optional and accepts 3 values: